friedkiwi/openwrt-nicehash/README.md

 This is an openwrt distribution optimised for nicehash mining on CUDA-based platforms.
 It features a web interface (unfinished) and is distributed as a kernel/initramfs combination which can easily be booted over PXE without any disks.

-_ Warning: this code is pre-alpha and might not even be working _
+_ Warning: the mining code in this miner is currently stubbed.
+It will not currently mine any coins _

 ## Build instructions